aquasecurity/kube-bench/README.md

 kube-bench includes a set of test files for Red Hat's OpenShift hardening guide for OCP 3.10 and 3.11.
 To run this you will need to specify `--version ocp-3.10` when you run the `kube-bench` command (either directly or through YAML).
 This config version is valid for OCP 3.10 and 3.11.

+## Running on snap installed clusters

+Cluster components installed with snap packages utilize systemd services and files that reside in various snap-related directories. kube-bench includes support for these types of clusters in the `cfg/1.13-snap` subdirectory.
+To use this configuration, specify `--version 1.13-snap` when you run the `kube-bench` command.

 ## Output

 There are three output states